Hardwood Floor Cleaning 101: Do’s, Don’ts & Expert Tips

 Don’t use straight ammonia, alkaline, acidic products, or abrasive cleaners.
 They’ll dull or scratch the finish.

 Do use a floor-cleaning product recommended by the floor finisher.
-We recommend our Quick Shine® Hardwood Floor Cleaner as it is pH neutral and will not leave behind a sticky residue like many other cleaners which contain a lot of soap surfactant.
+We recommend Quickshine hardwood floor cleaners, as they are pH neutral and will not leave behind a sticky residue like many other cleaners which contain a lot of soap surfactant.

 ROUTINE CLEANING